It was February 12, 2002 and as a young Army officer I was sitting on my tank top listening to the radio.

 A boutique, fee-only financial planning firm dedicated to helping high-net-worth individuals should be your first port of call.

-There are big financial questions that retirees and near-retirees have to answer.
+There are big financial questions that retirees and near-retirees have to answer, such as:

 Each has a number of nuances and strategies that can be difficult to understand or implement without the help of a professional who knows this stuff inside and out.